Highway 285 winds it’s way through Espanola, Ojo Caliente, Tres Piedras, Antonito, and eventually Alamosa, Colorado.

 Another way to see this high country is riding a narrow gauge railroad that runs from Antonito, Colorado to Chama, New Mexico and back.

-This narrow gauge train runs on steam and there is a man who works his shovel the entire trip, pushing coal into a hot metal firebox that heats water that makes steam that moves rods that turns wheels rolling on narrow tracks.
+This narrow gauge train runs on steam and there is a man who works his shovel the entire trip, pushing coal into a hot firebox that heats water that makes steam that moves rods that turns wheels rolling on narrow tracks.

 Richard and I pull off the highway and watch the antique train pull into the Antonito station.